salina-t/salina-t.github.io/projects/vietnameseWebsite.md

 ---

 This project is an ongoing project I am working on to create a website for the UH Manoa Vietnamese Program.
 This is a solo project that I designed and am currently working on developing.

+My passion for both web development and Vietnamese culture has inspired me to take this opportunity to work alongside Dr. Jennie Tran to create a platform that will enhance the visibility of the Vietnamese Program at UH Manoa.

+In addition to designing and developing the website, I also hold the role of both president and founder of the UH Manoa Vietnamesse club.
+My involvement in the Vietnamese community has allowed me to gain insights into the needs of students and faculty within the program, which has helped me create a website that meets those needs while reflecting the program's values.

 The goal of this project is to create a visually engaging website that provides prospecting and current students at UH Manoa with resources regarding the Vietnamese Program.
 This website is intended to provide information about the program, available courses, academic certificates, and extracurricular activities such as events hosted by the Vietnamese Club.
 The website will serve as a platform for students to learn more about the program and its offerings, as well as a resource for faculty and staff to share information and updates.